Teaching students to use AI responsibly

 By demonstrating responsible AI use and setting clear guidelines, we can foster ethical habits that will benefit students now and in the future.

-Ethical considerations
+Ethical and legal considerations

 UQ students who participated in the Student perspectives on AI in higher education project raised valuable ethical questions.